Maria Gregory appointed as director for NUWC Division Newport’s Small Business Programs

-Maria Gregory, a procurement analyst in the Naval Undersea Warfare Center Division Newport Contracts Department, has been named the director of Division Newport’s Small Business Programs.
+NEWPORT, R.I. — Maria Gregory, a procurement analyst in the Naval Undersea Warfare Center (NUWC) Division Newport’s Contracts Department, has been named the director of Small Business Programs.

+Gregory, a resident of Dartmouth, Massachusetts, will begin her new role on June 30.
+She succeeds Sarah Heard, who held the position since August 2020, while also acting as the head of the Technical Acquisition Office in the Contracts Department.

+The mission of the Office of Small Business Programs' (OSBP) is to maximize prime and subcontracting opportunities for small businesses through policy, advocacy, counseling, and training.

 |Date Taken: